dajuric/websocket-rpc/Samples/README.md

     *Server has reporting service initiatted and stopped on the client's request.*

 **Remarks**
-+ If a sample contains JavaScript client, open the corresponding *'Index.html'*.
 + Samples that contain multiple executables have *'Run.bat'* for one-click run.